dmytri/domesticate/readme.md

 > "Caelum non animum mutant qui trans mare currunt."

-Domesticate is a very short script, if you want ot understand what it does better, just read the source code.
+Domesticate is a very short script, if you want to understand what it does better, just read the source code.